 Along with knowing how to use a plunger, knowing how to flush a toilet without running water is an essential life skill.
 There are various times when this skill can come in handy, like when the city shuts off water for maintenance or when your home is getting plumbing repairs.

-Below, we’ll explain two ways that you can flush a toilet when your main water supply is shut off.
+The main two ways to flush a toilet without running water when your main water supply is shut off are:

 1. The “Pour-Over” Method

 Fill up a bucket with at least one gallon of water.
 To “flush,” begin pouring the water into your toilet bowl.
 Start slowly, and then quickly empty the rest of the water into the toilet bowl.
 Repeat these steps as needed.

 How does this work?
 The sudden rush of water will push whatever is in the bowl into the plumbing.
 You don’t need to use the toilet handle or refill the tank.